jungho/k8s-crds/website-operator-sdk/README.md

-## Create a new Operator SDK Project
+## Creating a new Operator SDK Project

 The benefit of Operator SDK is that it generates lot of the scaffolding to make creating CRDs and custom controllers much, much easier.
 To create a new Operator SDK project run the following command somewhere within your GOPATH: